Real Ale is sold here.

 grid reference TL 769 455

-Grade II listed building dating from early 15th cent.
-It underwent major renovation in the 20th and was updated in 2015 and now offers two ales from local Nethergate Brewery alongside four guests.
-A small brewery was located somewhere on site in the late 19th cent.
-Pleasant garden to rear.
+Grade II listed building dating from early 15th century It underwent major renovation in the 20th and was updated in 2015 and now offers two ales from local Nethergate Brewery alongside four guests.
+A small brewery was located somewhere on site in the late 19th century Pleasant garden to rear.

 The Cock was named Adnams' pub of the year in the brewery's 2008 Pub Awards, though these days it's associated with Nethergate Brewery.